Click on the links below for more information on how to keep your child safe online:

 Here are a few ideas to help you keep the children busy and support them in their learning whilst at home.

-The following links have been shared on the school Facebook page over the last few weeks whilst school has only been open to some children.
+The following links have been shared on the school Facebook page as ideas for children to be engaged in learning whilst in self-isolation.
 Please do be aware that it is your responsibility to check each link and make sure you are happy for your child to look at the website and ensure you are happy that it is age-appropriate for them.

 First up is the offering from the Government during the lockdown which is the BBC Bitesize daily lessons which you can find here.

 From Reception to Year 6, all children are encouraged to read at home as often as possible.
 Reading is an incredibly important skill which leads to increased learning outcomes in all areas.
 It has a positive effect on progress in not just reading but writing, spelling, maths and their comprehension of the whole curriculum.

 At Whiteshill, all children are expected to read at least 4 times a week at home.
 This can be recorded in your child’s reading record which is sent home each day.
 The more your child reads at home, the more progress they will make.
 As they get older, from Maple Class upwards, they may enjoy reading to themselves and this should be encouraged as it will help them learn to love books.
 However, it is still important for them to read out loud to an adult on occasion as reading aloud is a very different skill.
 It helps your child to practise slowing down and focussing on every word as well as thinking about the expression with which a sentence has been written.
 It also allows you to keep track of how they are progressing.
 Please ensure your child gets a balance of both at home as they get older and feel free to record both in their reading record.